History of Greece: Third Hellenic Republic (1974 – present)

 The fall of the junta was followed by the metapolitefsi, initiated when Konstantinos Karamanlis returned from self-exile in Paris at the invitation of the junta, to become interim prime minister on July 23, 1974.
 In August 1974, Greek forces withdrew from the integrated military structure of NATO in protest at the Turkish occupation of northern Cyprus.
-Karamanlis won the 1974 elections and put into question in a referentum the monarchy, Greeks voted 69%–31% to confirm the deposition of King Constantine II.
+Karamanlis won the 1974 elections and put into question the monarchy through a referendum, in which Greeks voted 69%–31% to confirm the deposition of King Constantine II.
 Karamanlis then introduced a republican constitution that came into force.
 Later he gained re-election for another term as the head of the conservative New Democracy party.
 In 1980, he became President of Greece.
 Greece rejoined NATO in 1980, joined the European Union (EU) in 1981.
 After the restoration of democracy, Greece's stability and economic prosperity improved significantly.
 However, the Greek economy was facing pressure from the oil crises of the 1970s and from the increased competition by joining EU.